Easytobeh/AlgorithmWeek4/README.md

 # AlgorithmWeek4
 Algorithm on multi-dimensional arrays in c#.
-Computing determinant of a Matrix
+Computing determinant and Square of a 4 by 4 matrix